 After relatively quick and painless stops at Target and Safeway, located next door to one another, we were back on the road to easily find the Pacific Tsunami Museum located across the street from Hilo Bay.
 After searching for a parking spot for 10 minutes we finally found a spot requiring we walk only four blocks to reach the museum.

 Tom and I both have a certain affinity for quaint topic related museums.
 They aren’t at all like the larger museums we’ve visited in various parts of the world.
-We find ourselves happy to pay the fees to enter, in this case $7 each for seniors, to supports the efforts of those who often donate their time or work for minimum wage to support these often one or two floor history laden environments, dedicated to educating the public.
+We find ourselves happy to pay the fees to enter, in this case, $7 each for seniors, to supports the efforts of those who often donate their time or work for the minimum wage to support these often one or two-floor history laden environments, dedicated to educating the public.

 |Tsunami history in Hawaii as a result of an earthquake in Alaska in 1957.|

-The Pacific Tsunami Museum definitely fit the bill.
-Located on only one floor with mostly print displays (what paraphernalia could possibly represent a tsunami?) we wandered about, each of us reading at our own pace, as the delightful receptionist followed along for awhile, chatting with us, after she’d asked, “Where are you from?”
+The Pacific Tsunami Museum definitely fits the bill.
+Located on only one floor with mostly print displays (what paraphernalia could possibly represent a tsunami?) we wandered about, each of us reading at our own pace, as the delightful receptionist followed along for a while, chatting with us after she’d asked, “Where are you from?”